310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-hmph, what’s with that look on your faces! you get to <em>fish</em>, you know? it’s lots of fun!
+hmph, what is with that [look] on your faces! you get to <em>[fish]</em>, you know? it is lots of fun!

-can’t you see that kanatee wants to see all of you excited to play? their round eyes are sparkling with anticipation!
+can’t you see that [kanatee] wants to see all of you excited to play? its [round] eyes are sparkling with anticipation!

-i’ve even prepared a prize for the winner. please play in the tournament with all your heart…♪
+i have even prepared a [prize] for the [winner]. please [play] in the tournament with all your heart…♪
 {% endbubble %}

 {% bubble Kaoru %}